zopencommunity/meta/docs/Guides/Porting.md

 This assumes that you have the latest version of [Git](https://my.rocketsoftware.com/RocketCommunity#/downloads) on your z/OS system.

-### Leveraging the z/OS Open Tools utils repo
+### Leveraging the z/OS Open Tools meta repo

-The utils repo (https://github.com/ZOSOpenTools/utils) consists of common tools and files that aid in the porting process, including the `zopen` suite of tools.
+The meta repo (https://github.com/ZOSOpenTools/meta) consists of common tools and files that aid in the porting process, including the `zopen` suite of tools.
 Specifically, `zopen build` provides a common way to bootstrap, configure, build, check, and install a software package.  `zopen download` provides a mechanism to download the latest published z/OS Open Tools.